 Just choose the Autopilot option and we’ll move your money from more aggressive investments when you’re younger, to more conservative ones as you get older.

 Prefer a more hands-on approach?
 That’s cool, too.
 Simply choose from one of our four diversified investment options and manage it yourself from within the app.

+Figures are shown in today’s dollars, however they are not intended to be reflective of any particular investment option within GigSuper.
 These results are for illustrative purposes only and do not represent actual or expected returns that any particular investor might experience.